 To Crush or Not To Crush?

 You read about Big Thunder Mountain earlier in this article, and next on our hit list is Crush’s Coaster, maybe.
-Coming away from our last family trip in the summer we all decided that Crush’s Coaster would be our next challenge, given that loops are a big no no for Lucas and Denise, and probably me to be honest.
-Denise has decided she won’t do Crush as she hates rides that spin, and after reading replies to my Crush tweet from a few weeks ago I’m having second thoughts, and too.
+Coming away from our last family trip in the summer we all decided that Crush’s Coaster would be our next challenge, given that loops are a big no no for my wife and son, and probably me to be honest.
+Actually, my wife has declared she won’t do Crush as she hates rides that spin, and after reading replies to my Crush tweet from a few weeks ago I’m having second thoughts, and too.
 We had the same feelings towards Big Thunder Mountain in August and look how that turned out, so maybe we will face this next challenge head on, and come out victorious.
 I’ll let you know if it’s fight or flight for us.

 Darth Vader Wearing a Christmas Jumper

-Just to calrify, I’ll be wearing the Christmas jumper, not Darth, to my knowledge.
-So I have a new Christmas jumper that features Chewbacca, and some fairy lights that I actually light up.
+Just to clarify, I won’t be sporting my Darth Vader jumper, because I have a new Christmas jumper that features Chewbacca, and some fairy lights that actually light up.
 Naturally I thought it would be the ideal attire to be wearing for a meet with the Dark Lord.
 He’s such a fantastic meet and greet experience and this added element of festive fun can only make it even better, right?

 Goodbye to Phantom Manor

 It’s no sceret that Phantom Manor will be closing down early in 2018, for a very long refurbishment, the details of which are still unknown, for now.
 It definitely needs it, as it’s looking a bit tired these days, expecially in comparison to the recently improved Pirates of the Caribbean and Star Tours, to name but a few.
 So although I welcome whatever improvements they have in store, it’ll be a big loss to have it closed for so long, and so this will be our chance to say goodbye, or maybe see you soon would be more appropriate.